nasa/isaac/dense_map/geometry_mapper/readme.md

     roslaunch isaac sim.launch world:=iss rviz:=true \
       streaming_mapper:=true pose:="11.0 -7.0 5.0 0 0 0 1"

-and then the robot can be moved in order to create images to texture as:
+Then the robot can be moved in order to create images to texture as:

     rosrun mobility teleop -move -pos "11.0 -5.0 5.0" -tolerance_pos 0.0001 \
       -att "0 0 0 1"